theleodas/zkp-document-verification/README.md

 - OCR-based document processing
 - Attribute extraction
+- Document type detection
+- Claim selection
 - Circom circuits
+- Witness generation
 - Groth16 proof generation
 - Cryptographic proof verification

-to achieve privacy-preserving document verification.
+- Frontend and backend integration

+The primary objective is **privacy-preserving and selective document verification**.

 ---

 ## Problem Statement

-In conventional verification systems:
+In conventional document verification systems:

-- Complete documents must be shared
+- Complete documents must often be shared.
-- Sensitive information is exposed unnecessarily
+- Sensitive personal information is exposed unnecessarily.
-- Verifiers gain access to data unrelated to the requested verification
+- Verifiers gain access to information unrelated to the requested verification.

-For example:

-To prove:

-- Age ≥ 18
+- Data minimization becomes difficult.

+For example, suppose a verifier only wants to confirm:

+> **Age ≥ 18**

-A user typically shares an entire identity document, revealing:
+A conventional verification process may require the user to share an entire identity document containing:

 - Full name
 - Date of birth
 - Address
-- Document number
+- Identification number

-This violates the principle of minimum disclosure.
+- Other personal information

+This exposes significantly more information than is required.

 ---

 ## Proposed Solution

-The proposed system allows users to:
+The proposed system uses Zero-Knowledge Proofs to allow a user to prove a selected claim without directly sharing the original document with the verifier.

+The general workflow is:

-1. Upload a document
+1. Upload a supported document.
+2. Process the document using OCR or text extraction.
+3. Detect the document type.
+4. Extract relevant attributes.
-2. Select verification claims
+5. Select a verification claim.
+6. Generate circuit inputs.
+7. Generate a witness.
-3. Generate a Zero-Knowledge Proof
+8. Generate a Groth16 Zero-Knowledge Proof.
-4. Download proof files
-5. Share only the proof files with a verifier

-The verifier can then:

-1. Upload the proof files
-2. Verify the proof cryptographically
+9. Download or share the generated proof artifacts.
+10. Allow another party to independently verify the proof.
-3. Confirm the claim is true

-without accessing the original document.
+The verifier can cryptographically determine whether the claim is valid without requiring the original document.

 ---